shivam-maharshi/hckn-resrch/mw-import/README.md

-# MediaWikiImport
+# MediaWiki Import
-A multit hreaded Java project to import MediaWiki XML dumps into MediaWiki backend database.
+A multithreaded Java project to import MediaWiki XML dumps into MediaWiki backend database.